What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 If the answer is yes, then even poorly delivered criticism just revealed an opportunity for improvement.
 If not, then the value is meant for someone else.

-Evaluate their Delivery
+Assess their Delivery

 Take a Stand